sonic-net/SONiC/doc/qos/reclaim-reserved-buffer.md

     - Priority group `3-4` is configured as lossless.

     The zero profile will be applied on `0` and the priority group `3-4` will be removed.
-- The number of PGs and queues supported on the port is pushed to `STATE_DB` by ports orchagent and consued by buffer manager.
+- The number of PGs and queues supported on the port is pushed to `STATE_DB` by ports orchagent and learned by buffer manager.
 - In case the zero profiles are not provided, reserved buffer will be reclaimed by removing PGs and queues.

   If removing is not allowed, reserved buffer will not be reclaimed.